* BBC chief takes blame, broadcaster's reputation at stake

 By Michael Holden and Kate Holton

-LONDON, Nov 10 BBC director general George Entwistle resigned on Saturday, just two months into the job, after the state-funded broadcaster put out a programme denounced by its chairman as shoddy journalism.
+LONDON, Nov 11 BBC director general George Entwistle has resigned just two months into the job, after the state-funded broadcaster aired mistaken allegations of child sex abuse against a former leading politician.

-In his resignation letter, Entwistle said the unacceptable journalistic standards of the Newsnight film had damaged the public's confidence in the 90-year-old BBC.
+By Saturday evening Entwistle was announcing his resignation, saying the unacceptable standards of the Newsnight film had damaged the public's confidence in the 90-year-old BBC.

 "As the director general of the BBC, I am ultimately responsible for all content as the editor-in-chief, and I have therefore decided that the honourable thing for me to do is to step down," he said.

-Entwistle succeeded Mark Thompson, set to take over at the New York Times Co, in September and almost immediately faced one of the biggest crises in the history of the BBC, funded by an annual licence fee levied on all TV viewers.
+Entwistle succeeded Mark Thompson, set to take over as chief executive of the New York Times Co, in September and almost immediately faced one of the biggest crises in the history of the BBC, funded by a licence fee paid by TV viewers.

-Entwistle was condemned for the BBC's slow response over the Savile furore and then lambasted after it emerged that Newsnight had axed an expose into Savile shortly after his death and that the broadcaster had gone ahead with planned tributes instead.
+Entwistle was condemned for the BBC's slow response to the Savile furore and then lambasted after it emerged that Newsnight had axed a planned expose into Savile shortly after his death and that the broadcaster had gone ahead with tributes instead.